Parasha for the Week: Chaya Sarah Genesis 23:1 - 25:18.

 Avraham sends his faithful servant Eliezer to find a suitable wife for his son, Yitzchak, making him swear to choose a wife only from among Avrahams family.

 After the death of Sarah, Avraham wanted to buy a property in the land of Canaan.
-If this land is to be the land of G-d’s people, the descendants of Avraham, he must give example and started to buried his relative to this land.
-To buy this first ever property bought by G-d’s people in Canaan he went to the leaders of the bnei Chet the “son of Chet”, translated in our text as the “Hittites”.
+If this land was to be the land of G-d’s people, the descendants of Avraham, he must give example and start to bury his relatives in this land.
+To buy this first ever property bought by G-d’s people in Canaan, he went to the leaders of the bnei Chet the “son of Chet,” translated in our text as the “Hittites.”

-The Torah states: “Avraham rose and bowed Le’am ha’aretz libnei-chet which is translated “to the Hittites, the people of the land.”
-(Genesis 23:7) the people of the land or Am Ha’aretz does not refers to the common people, as Rabbi Hirsch put it, but to the people’s representatives, who are authorized and duty-bound to punish those who violate the law.
-Who are authorized to grant aliens the right to acquire land in perpetuity.
-Accordingly, the bnei Chet would means “for the sons of Chet,” the council that represents the whole population.
-"Buying Machpela"
+The Torah states: “Avraham rose and bowed Le’am ha’aretz libnei-chet which is translated “to the Hittites, the people of the land” (Genesis 23:7).
+The people of the land or Am Ha’aretz does not refer to the common people, as Rabbi Hirsch put it, but to the people’s representatives, who are authorized and duty-bound to punish those who violate the law and who are authorized to grant aliens the right to acquire land in perpetuity.
+Accordingly, the bnei Chet would mean “for the sons of Chet,” the council that represents the whole population.

-When the time came for Avraham to bury Sarah, he knew the exact location that he wanted (the Cave of Machpela), and its owner: Efron the Hittite.
-So Avraham goes to the Hittites, and asks to speak to Efron.
+When the time came for Avraham to bury Sarah, he knew the exact location that he wanted (the Cave of Machpela) and its owner, Efron the Hittite.
+So Avraham went to the Hittites and asked to speak to Efron.
 Efron said a lot and did not even do a little.
-When first approached, he said to Avraham "No, I don't want you to pay for it!
+When first approached, he said to Avraham, "No, I don't want you to pay for it!
 It's a gift, please take it to bury your dead."
 So in public he declared that he would give Avraham the field for free.
-Avraham insisted, and Efron then reacted "My lord... what is 400 silver coins between me and you?"
-So all of a sudden, Efron was hinting for 400 pieces of silver, which is a great deal more than nothing.
-"And Avraham heard..." -- Avraham understood that Efron wanted this payment.
+Avraham insisted, and Efron then reacted, "My lord... what is 400 silver coins between me and you?"
+So all of a sudden, Efron was hinting for 400 pieces of silver, which was a great deal more than nothing.
+By "And Avraham heard," Avraham understood that Efron wanted this payment.
 Efron showed us what not to do.
-We do not want to promise to do great things, and then do nothing at all -- because by demonstrating that our final concern is only our own lust for money or power, we show that we are avoiding spirituality.
+We do not want to promise to do great things and then do nothing at all -- because by demonstrating that our final concern is only our own lust for money or power -- we show that we are avoiding spirituality.

 HAFTARAH 1 Kings 1:1 - 31

-As we have the last days of Sara in the Parasha we have the last days of king David in this haftara, he is old now, and in a poor health situation, but even in this difficult situation, he is steal dedicated to the Lord and the protection of his kingdom and his people.
-That is why as soon as he heard that the chosen by the Lord to be his successor was in danger of loosing the kingdom he, according to Abarbanel, “acted firmly and vigorously.”
+As we have the last days of Sara in the Parasha, we have the last days of king David in this haftarah.
+He is old now, and in poor health.
+But even in this difficult situation, he is still dedicated to the Lord and the protection of his kingdom and his people.
+That is why as soon as he heard that the person chosen by the Lord to be his successor was in danger of losing the kingdom he, according to Abarbanel, “acted firmly and vigorously.”

-According to the second book of Samuel, David reigns for a long time “David was 30 years old when he began to reign and he reigned 40 years.”
-(2 Samuel 5:4).
+According to the second book of Samuel, David reigns for a long time.
+“David was 30 years old when he began to reign and he reigned 40 years” (2 Samuel 5:4).
 That is why he is now 70 years old.
-According to Beer Moshe, “David brought all of his days with him into his old age, non of them wasted, all of them filled with Torah study obedience to God, and accomplishment for his people.”
+According to Beer Moshe, “David brought all of his days with him into his old age, none of them wasted, all of them filled with Torah study, obedience to God, and accomplishment for his people.”

-Let’s remember that Jerusalem, the city of King David is on the top of the hills, Jerusalem could be very cold on winter time, and living in Jerusalem for fifteen years we can affirm that winter could be cold with from time to time snow.
+Let’s remember that Jerusalem, the city of King David, is on the top of the hills.
+Jerusalem could be very cold in winter time.
 Thus we understand that being seventy, David was lacking of natural body heat and needed to be warmed.

-The garments were not enough to warm David, that is why the servants of David made a suggestion: “Let them seek a young virgin for my lord the king, and let her attend the king and be his nurse; and let her lie by your side, so my lord the king may keep warm.”
-(1 Kings 1:2).
-Malbim said that Abishag who was found to be the best candidate for this function was in fact David’s physicians, and the suggestion come from her.
+The garments were not enough to warm David.
+That is why the servants of David made a suggestion, “Let them seek a young virgin for my lord the king, and let her attend the king and be his nurse; and let her lie by your side, so my lord the king may keep warm” (1 Kings 1:2).

-King David had some supported who opposed to Adonijah, “Zadok the kohen, Benaiah son of Jehoiada, Nathan the prophet, Shimei, Rei and David’s mighty men, were not on Adonijah’s side.”
-(1 Kings 1:8).
-If Joab and Abiathar supported Adonijah, it was because they were sure that under Solomon reign they will not be maintained in their powerful position.
+King David had some supporters who opposed to Adonijah, “Zadok the kohen, Benaiah son of Jehoiada, Nathan the prophet, Shimei, Rei and David’s mighty men, were not on Adonijah’s side” (1 Kings 1:8).
+If Joab and Abiathar supported Adonijah, it was because they were sure that under Solomon’s reign they would not be maintained in their powerful positions.

 Besorat Yeshua Mark 11:1 – 14

-We read the beginning of the Besorah saying: “Now when they drew near to Jerusalem, to Bethphage and Bethany, at the Mount of Olives, Jesus sent two of his disciples and said to them, ‘Go into the village in front of you, and immediately as you enter it you will find a colt tied, on which no one has ever sat.
+We read the beginning of the Besorah saying, “Now when they drew near to Jerusalem, to Bethphage and Bethany, at the Mount of Olives, Yeshua sent two of his disciples and said to them, ‘Go into the village in front of you, and immediately as you enter it you will find a colt tied, on which no one has ever sat.
 Untie it and bring it.
 If anyone says to you, ‘Why are you doing this?’
-Say, ‘The L-rd has need of it and will send it back here immediately’.”
-(Mark 11:1–3).
+Say, ‘The L-rd has need of it and will send it back here immediately’” (Mark 11:1–3).

-Bethphage and Bethany are both on the Mont of Olive, to go from or to Jerusalem from these villages we must cross the Mont of Olive, which is very significant for Yeshua, it is from the Mont of Olive that he will give his great prophecy, and it is from the Mont of Olive that he will ascend to heaven and it is on the Mont of Olive that he will definitely come back with the heavenly Jerusalem (Zechariah 14:4 & Revelation 21:2)
+Bethphage and Bethany are both on the Mount of Olives.
+To go from or to Jerusalem from these villages we must cross the Mount of Olives, which is very significant for Yeshua.
+It is from the Mount of Olives that He will give his great prophecy, and it is from the Mount of Olives that He will ascend to heaven and it is on the Mount of Olives that He will definitely come back with the heavenly Jerusalem (Zechariah 14:4 and Revelation 21:2).

-Yeshua entered Jerusalem and the Temple on the evening, he wanted to see and to know what happen in the house of God.
-He saw, and went back to Bethany, to the house of Marthe, Marie and Lazarus his dear friends.
-On the day after, Yeshua made a new miracle upon a fig tree, the disciples were surprised, but the only reaction they had was: “And His disciples were listening.”
-(Mark 11:14).
-Are we listening to the miraculous acts of God, and to his teaching to us.
+Yeshua entered Jerusalem and the Temple in the evening.
+He wanted to see and to know what happened in the house of God.
+He saw, and went back to Bethany, to the house of Martha, Mary, and Lazarus his dear friends.
+On the day after, Yeshua worked a new miracle upon a fig tree.
+The disciples were surprised, but the only reaction they had was, “And His disciples were listening” (Mark 11:14).
+Are we listening to the miraculous acts of God, and to his teaching to us?